 What is keratoconus?

 Keratoconus is a particular form of astigmatism.
-Patients with this condition often have a steep angle to the shape of part of their cornea (often called a “beer belly” cornea) that can change the direction (refract) the light traveling through to the retina in such a way that it’s sometimes difficult to correct with a vision prescription.
-A lot of patients don’t know they have this type of astigmatism unless they’re examined, corneal topography being one of the best ways to accurately diagnose it.
-Not only is it difficult to obtain an accurate prescription with keratoconus, but LASIK surgery could make the condition worse.
+Patients with this condition often have a steep angle to the shape of their cornea (often called a “beer belly” cornea).
+That angle changes the direction (refract) of the light traveling through to the retina in such a way that it’s sometimes difficult to correct with a vision prescription.
+Many patients don’t know they have this type of astigmatism unless they’re examined, corneal topography being one of the best ways to accurately diagnose this condition.
+Not only is it difficult to obtain an accurate prescription with keratoconus but LASIK surgery could make the condition worse.

 What constitutes normal vision?

 Most people with normal vision will be able to see an object clearly at 20 feet.
 Using this as a benchmark, we ask a patient during an eye exam to view a chart of letters, numbers or symbols positioned about twenty feet away.
 If they can see a certain line they are considered “20/20,” meaning they have normal vision.
 If they can’t, but can see larger lines above it, we may calibrate that as 20/25, 20/30, and so on.

 If a person can’t see 20/20, we must then consider if they have a refractive error (correctable with glasses, contacts or refractive surgery like LASIK), or another problem like cataracts or impairments of the retina or optic nerve.
 Because there are a number of possible causes to less than normal vision, a person should undergo a comprehensive exam to determine the exact cause.